-Apparently you agree.
+Among Money Under 30 readers, these cards are popular.
 I recently asked my Facebook fans to chime in on the question of miles versus cash rewards, and the response was about 75% in favor of cash.
 Here’s a peak:

 Surprised?
 I’m not.
 After all, cash is cash.
 It doesn’t expire, and there are no blackout dates.

-WHEN MILES DO MAKE SENSE
+WHEN FREQUENT FLYER MILES DO MAKE SENSE

 Whatever do I mean?